vmargb/nixos-config/README.md

 # 🗺️ A Bird's-eye view

-A modular NixOS, Flakes and Home Manager config designed for reproducibility across multiple machines.
-This setup is preprepared with Niri, Cosmic and useful dev tools as well some other opinionated choices that I personally use.
-However, this system is completely [Expandable](#expanding) without adding complexity.
+My modular NixOS, Flakes & Home Manager config designed for multiple hosts.
+This setup is preprepared with Niri, Waybar, Rofi including other opinionated choices that I personally use.
+It is also [Expandable](#expanding) without adding complexity.

 ```
 nix-config/
 ├─ flake.nix                      ← Root entry
 ├─ common/
+│  ├─ system/
-│  ├─ system-base.nix             ← The rulebook for everyone
+│  │  └─ base.nix                 ← rulebook for every host
-│  └─ modules/
+│  └─ home/
 │     ├─ default.nix
 │     ├─ editors.nix              ← Emacs w/ evil > Neovim
 │     ├─ foot.nix                 ← To balance out the Emacs bloat
 │     ├─ shells.nix               ← POSIX-compliant... sometimes
-│     ├─ cosmic.nix               ← Gnome but better
 │     ├─ niri.nix                 ← PaperWM but better
 │     ├─ waybar.nix               ← A bar you will never look at
 │     ├─ rofi.nix                 ← Telescope.nvim but for your apps
 │     ├─ mako.nix                 ← Popups that politely ruin your focus
 │     ├─ greetd.nix               ← A no-nonsense TUI greeter
 │     └─ dev/                     ← Web-dev, Android & all your esoteric langs
-├─ dotfiles/                      ← Raw configs (symlinked by dotfiles.nix)
+├─ dotfiles/                      ← (symlinked by dotfiles.nix)
 │  ├─ emacs/
 │  ├─ neovim/
-│  ├─ fish/config.fish
-│  ├─ zsh/.zshrc
-│  ├─ starship/starship.toml
-│  ├─ niri/config.kdl
+│  ├─ niri/
 └─ hosts/                         ← Per-machine overrides
    ├─ laptop/
    │  ├─ configuration.nix        ← System-level config